kiprotect/kodex/README.md

 to make the source code of your changes available as well.
 This ensures that improvements which you make to Kodex will benefit the entire user community.

-## I can't use this due to the license!
+## I need a different license

-If you have trouble using Kodex due to the license terms, please [get in touch with us](mailto:kodex-ce@kiprotect.com).
+If you have trouble using Kodex-CE due to the license terms, please [get in touch with us](mailto:kodex@kiprotect.com).
 We offer a commercial license that enables you to integrate Kodex with your own software code without being affected by the terms of the AGPL license.